JAHC's Vaughn serves NYC health workers, brings home farm-to-table nutrition plans

 “There’s huge food insecurity in our county and nutrition is one of my main concerns because finding quality food is hard.
 Our food banks and affordable food is predominantly full of carbs,’’ he said, describing simple carbohydrates that promote poor blood sugar metabolism and obesity.

-To that end, Vaughn will be traveling the county and producing a bi-weekly video blog, or vlog, beginning later this month.
+To that end, Vaughn will be traveling the county and producing a bi-weekly video blog, or vlog.

 “I’ll try to focus on wellness and preventive medicine and let folks know about resources in their community,’’ said Vaughn, who has creative and tech back up from Ryan Millner, his associate through JAHC.